Sohith67/Iris_dataset_eda-/README.md

 Saved as interactive_scatter_matrix.html.

-⚙️ How to Run
+⚙️ How to Run?
 Clone the repo or download the files.

 Make sure the following Python libraries are installed:

-bash
-Copy
-Edit
-pip install pandas seaborn matplotlib plotly scikit-learn Run the script:
+pip install pandas seaborn matplotlib plotly scikit-learn

-bash
-Copy
-Edit
-python iris_eda..ipynb
+Run the script:python iris_eda..ipynb

 Open interactive_scatter_matrix.html in a browser to explore the interactive plot.

 📚 Dataset Info